We’ll explain about restraining orders in Las Vegas, and what you can do if you were charged with violating a restraining order.

 Consult a Restraining Order Attorney

 Sometimes the police make mistakes, but most of the cases that arise from restraining order violations aren't actually intentional.
-Contact domestic violence defense attorney Ross Goodman so he can help you fight these charges made against you.
+Contact domestic violence attorney Ross Goodman so he can help you fight these charges made against you.